TayoM-G/hangman/README.md

 ### 3. Usage instructions
 --------------------------------------

-I completed the project over 5 milestones which display successive stages of my code development.
+I completed the project over 5 milestones which display the successive stages of my code development.
 These are as follows:

 <details>
 <summary>Milestone 1</summary>

-Created new Github repo called [hangman](https://github.com/TayoM-G/hangman.git)
+- Created new Github repo called hangman (https://github.com/TayoM-G/hangman.git/)

 </details>

 <details>
 <summary> Milestone 2</summary>

-- Defined a list of words
+- Defined a list of words.
-- Chose a random word from the list by importing the random module and using the choice method.
+- Chose a random word from the list by importing the _random module_ and using the _choice_ method.
-- Assigned the random word to a variable called 'word' and printed the 'word' variable.
+- Assigned the random word to a variable called __'word'__ and printed the __'word'__ variable.
-- Asked user for an input.
+- Asked the user for input and assigned this to a variable called __'guess'__.
--
+- Checked that the input was a single character using an _if-else_ statement.
+- When _if_ condition met, printed a message to inform user that their input was accepted.
+- When _if_ condition not met, _else_ block is executed and prints a message to inform user that their input was not accepted.
+- Updated GitHub repo with code changes by staging, committing and pushing changes to my GitHub repo.

 ```python
 import random